-As it's an all-new model launched in early 2019, neither independent crash-testing nor detailed reliability data is available for the latest Corolla right now.
+As it's an all-new model launched in early 2019, independent reliability data isn't available for the latest Corolla right now.
 Going on the track record of previous Toyota models, however, we don't have major concerns about either area.
 Safety is assured by a five-star Euro NCAP score.

 Toyota Corolla reliability & problems

 Toyota is renowned for reliability and dependability, particularly of its hybrid models, so we don't foresee any major issues in this area for the Corolla Hybrid.
 It's too soon to be certain, however; we'll have to wait until owners get some decent miles on the clock before we have objective reliability data for the car.
 Toyota's five-year/100,000-mile warranty is one of the best in the business, though.

 Toyota's suite of standard safety equipment is impressive.
 Called 'Safety Sense', it incorporates a pre-collision system, adaptive cruise control, lane-departure warning, road-sign recognition and automatic high-beam headlights.